Effective software management with IOWRT, an open-source operating system for Service Providers

 - Facilitates transition from triple-play to multi-play services: With 3rd party applications, service providers can offer services similar to the “App Store” concept on top of traditional broadband services.

-- Better and cost-efficient support: the support staff only needs in-depth knowledge of one software instead of several.
+- Better and cost-efficient support: Customer service and tech support can focus on in-depth knowledge of one software instead of several.

 With the support of IOPSYS, service providers can decide the level of IOWRT integration.
 The number of service providers and chipset suppliers deploying gateways with IOWRT is steadily increasing and currently amounts to more than 25 across various markets.
 The total number of residential gateways running IOWRT is approximately one million.